netobserv/netobserv.github.io/content/posts/2025-10-28-whats-new-1-10/index.md

 ![Alerting Rules](alerting_rules-dns.png)<br>
 Figure 7: Alerting Rules

 Here is the FlowCollector configuration if you want to see all the predefined alerts.
-It must also enable **privileged** mode for PacketDrop.
+You must also enable **privileged** mode for PacketDrop.

 ```yaml
 spec: